PixelsCamp/talks/remote-control_carlos-rosao_nuno-silva-pereira.md

+# Remote Control

-# REMOTE CONTROL - the art of doing everything from the middle of nowhere
+## The art of doing everything from the middle of nowhere

 * Speaker   : **Carlos Rosão and Nuno Silva Pereira**
 * Available : **21st and 22nd of March from 9am-6pm**